AppWerft/Ti.FeitianSmartcardReader/README.md

 Do power on on card

 ### powerOff()
-Do power off on card
+The readerPowerOff API using to power off the card.

 ### readXfr(String payload,function onLoad)
 Transfer APDU to card and get return data back in callback